-We highly recommend to take sorochi pills before going to Cusco.
 When the symptoms are worse, you may also use oxygen or a specially designed pressure chamber to treat altitude sickness.
-If you stay at a high altitude, do not press yourself get some rest as much as you can.
+If you stay at a high altitude, do not press yourself.
+Take your time, no matter how narrow your itinerary in Peru is.
+There will be always time to rest.

 When do you get altitude sickness?

-It happens most often when people who are not used to high altitudes go quickly from lower altitudes to 8000 ft (2438 m) or higher.
+It happens frequently when people who are not used to high altitudes go quickly from lower altitudes to 8000 ft (2438 m) or higher.
+But, mild altitude sickness is very common when you visit the highlands of Peru.
+For instance, the Inca Trail or Rainbow Mountain.

 Why should I be very careful about altitude sickness?